SLindberg-intera/new_docs/pylib/vzreducer/README.md

 - Allocate mass balance of reduced data sets to points along the flux curve (rebalance)
 - Remove orphaned code fragments
 - Tests
+- move all constants to constants.py
+- move all hard-coded text or params to input config file